Oversubscription of the Hardstanding

 In 2016 the Harbour Board introduced a new system for dinghy & canoe berth allocation.
 Previously, invoices were issued on the basis that there was sufficient space at the harbour to accommodate all applicants.
+Most applicants each year were simply repeats of the previous year.
 So the payment of an invoice, the issue of a receipt in terms of a Licence Label for each boat licensed, and the take-up of a berth on the hard was straightforward.
-But with the prospect of dinghy & small-craft berth demand outstripping available space the Harbour Board did not wish to become the arbiter of who achieved a berth.
+But with the prospect of dinghy & small-craft berth demand outstripping available space the Harbour Board did not wish to become the arbiter of who achieved a berth each year.

-So now, payment of invoices for the berthing of sailing dinghies, kayaks, canoes & paddleboards is no longer on that basis, but will simply register an application for a berth.
-The issuing of a License Label at invoicing is no longer a guarantee that there will be space for that vessel at the harbour.
-The allocation of berths is now on a physical ‘first-come, first-served’ basis once the Harbour is declared OPEN to the summer fleet by the Harbour Board.
-A few days after the cruisers are craned afloat and working parties have refreshed the area, the harbour will be declared ‘Open’ for small craft to return to the hard.
-At some later stage (days rather than weeks), the Harbour Board will declare the harbour ‘Full’, after which no further dinghies may be brought to the harbour until further notice.
-Owners who fail to obtain a berth will have their fees refunded.
-There shall be no mechanism for reserving space for vessels.
+Payment of invoices for the berthing of sailing dinghies, kayaks, canoes, paddleboards & small vessels is no longer on that basis but will simply register an application for a berth.
+So the issuing of a License Label at invoicing is no longer a guarantee that there will be space for that vessel at the harbour if there is oversubscription.
+The allocation of berths is now on a physical ‘first-come, first-served’ basis (introduced 2016).
+A few days after the cruisers are craned afloat & working parties have refreshed the area, the harbour will be declared ‘Open’ for small craft to return to the hard.
+At some later stage (days rather than weeks), the Harbour Board may declare the harbour ‘Full’, after which no further vessels may be brought to the harbour until further notice.
+Owners who fail to obtain a berth may have their fees refunded.
+There shall be no mechanism for reserving space for vessels during this process.

 All vessels on Harbour Board territory shall be kept in serviceable condition.
 Flaccid inflatables & rain-filled hulls cause problems for others.
-Persistent offending owners may lose their membership.
+Persistent offending owners may lose their membership after a warning.

 Kayak / Canoe / Paddleboard owners are eligible to apply for licensing.
-The requirement to apply current licence labels applies equally to them.
+The requirement to affix current licence labels applies equally to them.
 Without license labels, your membership is in jeopardy.

 For clarification of this policy, please contact the Membership Secretary firstname.lastname@example.org